VisaArif GüvençApr 1, 2026

 Is a Passport Required for Thailand?

-To visit Thailand, you must have a **chip passport valid for at least 6 months**; entry with an ID card or driver's license is not possible.
-Turkish citizens can enter without a visa for up to 30 days with a Regular (Bordo) passport, provided there are at least two blank pages in the passport and the document is not physically damaged.
+To visit Thailand, you must have a chip passport valid for at least 6 months; entry with an ID card or driver's license is not possible.
+Visa-exempt nationals can enter without a visa for up to 30 days with a Regular (Bordo) passport, provided there are at least two blank pages in the passport and the document is not physically damaged.

 SEO medya notu